Rider Insider Online Calendar

 Denton and Lewisville:

-- Via DART Rail Green Line to Trinity Mills Station, then DCTA A-train to Old Town Station.
+- Via DART Rail Green Line to Trinity Mills Station, then DCTA A-train to Downtown Denton Transit Center.

-- Please note: The last southbound A-train service from the Old Town Station to the Trinity Mills Station departs at 10:29 p.m. on Saturdays.
+- The last southbound A-train departs from the DDTC at 10:00 p.m. on Fridays and Saturdays.

 - Via DART Rail Green Line to Trinity Mills Station, then DCTA A-train to Downtown Denton Transit Center.
 Walk to the market.